top of page

 What’s Popular in Wisconsin (and Why)

-We work throughout Madison and surrounding areas in Dane, Rock, and Green Counties, and we’ve seen clear patterns in what homeowners choose—and what looks great across siding colors, seasons, and neighborhoods:
+We work throughout Madison and surrounding areas in Dane, Rock, and Green Counties, and we’ve seen clear patterns in what homeowners choose.
+So we know what looks great across siding colors, seasons, and neighborhoods:

-Charcoal or Black: Clean, classic, and versatile.
-Hides stains and gives sharp lines
+• Charcoal or Black: Clean, classic, and versatile.
+Hides stains and gives sharp lines.
+Blends in best with solar (panels or shingles)

-Bold or high-chroma colors (like red or bright blue) can look striking but may date faster or clash with nearby homes if not carefully chosen
+• Bold or high-chroma colors (like red, green, or bright blue) can look striking but may date faster or clash with nearby homes if not carefully chosen

 The latest CertainTeed 2024 U.S. Industry Trend Report provides even more insight into what colors and materials are trending nationwide.